 How You Can Help

-It has been a difficult year for us all, but for the communities around Murchison Falls it has been particularly challenging.
+2020 was a difficult year for us all, but for the communities around Murchison Falls it was particularly challenging.
 As well as suffering steep declines in the income derived from the tourist industry, a sector that underpins all of the local conservation projects, there has been severe flooding around Wanseko at Lake Albert.
 Many people lost their properties and are now homeless.
 Kenneth has issued a plea “Please I call upon all well wishers to come in and help these people.
 Life here is very hard for them.
 Any kind support in the form of food or clothes or other essential supplies will be highly appreciated“.

 Conservation in this area can only be successful with the engagement of the local communities.
 When they cannot feed themselves and have no homes, they will be forced to revert to poaching etc. Quite understandably, wildlife conservation is forced down the list of priorities.
 If you feel you would like to help, please contact me in the first instance by commenting in the box below, and I will liaise with Kenneth on your behalf.
 Thank you.

-You can find out more about this project and follow progress by clicking here.
+You can access the SSCP Facebook page to follow progress by clicking here.

 All Images courtesy of Kenneth Tumusiime